cdrum/lightd-plus/README.md

 This update eliminates the need for a fixed IP/known list of gateways.
 This script will now monitor the entire address space for gateways and control bulbs from all gateways.

+Forked from https://github.com/Human2000/lightd which was forked from https://github.com/six0r/lightd

 #### Requirements

 - command line PHP binary (>= 5.4)